-Financial Environment and Sustainability:
+Financial Sustainability and Policy Environment:

 Failure to adequately address the changeable environment brought about by the risks and uncertainties around student recruitment and teacher education, together with uncertain political environment around fees and funding and increasing pressures from pension costs, would mean the ability to respond to changes is restricted and financial sustainability is threatened.
-The University is managing these risks by careful management of the cost base to ensure value for money and to retain flexibility, by a financial strategy prioritising levels of surplus which would provide a contingency reserve and by robust scenario planning and consideration of available options.
+The University is managing these risks by careful management of the cost base to ensure value for money and to retain flexibility, by a financial strategy prioritising levels of surplus which would provide a contingency reserve, by diversification into new income streams and by robust scenario planning and consideration of available options.